4dsystems/GFX4dESP32/README.md

 ### Notes

 1. Workshop4 is a **Windows-only** application.
-2. This is tested against Arduino ESP32 Core version 2.0.13.
-It might also work with 2.0.14 or higher but if any issues occur, it is recommend to try to set the boards package version to 2.0.13.
-If the issue persists, please don't hesitate to [write an issue](https://github.com/4dsystems/GFX4dESP32/issues/new) or contact us directly.
+2. This is tested against Arduino ESP32 Core version `3.0.0-alpha3` and is planned to work for the official release of `3.0.0` and higher.
+In case of any issues, please don't hesitate to [write an issue](https://github.com/4dsystems/GFX4dESP32/issues/new) or contact us directly.
+3. This version is required when using 7-inch and 9-inch variants of 4D Systems' ESP32-S3 product line.